olim7t/sbt-scalariform/README.markdown

 #To do / known issues

 * deploy in a public repo (scala-tools?)
-* improve documentation.
 * eat my own dog food: have the plugin format its own sources (will wait until a first stable version is deployed in a public repo)
 * `update` must be called manually after the plugin is first added.
 See if there is a workaround.
-* the formatting options are currently global to the main and test sources.
-This could be changed to allow separate customization.